Skip to main content

 • provider/model filtering depth

-The matrix closes the original documentation gap, but the broader product docs still do not expose all of those dimensions as first-class capability pages.
+The matrix closes the original documentation gap, but the wider docs still need more direct capability pages in a few places.

-3) Some gaps are still evidence gaps, not confirmed missing code
+3) Some gaps are still proof gaps, not confirmed product gaps

 • broader competitor-specific benchmark validation outside the internal benchmark tool

-Those should be treated as follow-up audit targets rather than assumed product failures.
+Treat those as follow-up validation work rather than assumed product failures.

 • provider routing transparency